Hittopu/okfa-one-keyboard-for-all/windows/README.md

 This is the Windows side of `okfa`.

+The current public version is mainly focused on the `Mac -> Windows` workflow.
+`Windows -> Windows` support will be added in a later update.

 Current responsibilities:

 - scan for the custom BLE GATT service exposed by the Mac app